Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-872-eventual_consistency_status.md

 ## Implementation View

-This design introduces a `code` property into the standadard DDS error response that allows clients to differentiate responses that have the same HTTP response status code/number.
+This design introduces a `code` property into the standard DDS error response that allows clients to differentiate responses that have the same HTTP response status code/number.

 For responses in which a code is not relevant or has not been implemented yet, the following will be returned for the `code` property:`"code": "not_provided"`.